FredHutch/sas7bdat-specification/sas7bdat.rst

 Dates, Currency, and Formatting
 -------------------------------

-Column formatting infomation is encoded within the `Column Text Subheader`_ and `Column Format and Label Subheader`_.
+Column formatting information is encoded within the `Column Text Subheader`_ and `Column Format and Label Subheader`_.
 Columns with formatting information have special meaning and interpretation.
 For example, numeric values may represent dates, encoded as the number of seconds since midnight, January 1, 1960.
 The format string for fields encoded this way is "DATETIME".